yujin-dev/Pyspark-Tutorial/fastcampus-lecture-note/README.md

 **What is SparkContext?**
 - It's a master driver program and sets up internal services and establishes a connection to a Spark execution environment.
 When creating RDDs, SparkContext connect to the spark cluster to create new spark context object.

-What is SparkCore functionalities
+**What is SparkCore functionalities?**
-Spark core is base engine of spark FW.
+- Spark core is base engine of spark FW.
 It controls memory mgmt, fault tolarance, scheduling, and monitoring jobs, interacting with data stores.

-How SparkSQL is different from HQL and SQL?
+**How SparkSQL is different from HQL and SQL?**
-SparkSQL is a component of SparkCore engine that support SQL. and HQL without changing any syntax.
+- SparkSQL is a component of SparkCore engine that support SQL. and HQL without changing any syntax.
 It's possible to join SQL tables and HQL tables

-When did we use Spark Streaming?
+**When did we use Spark Streaming?**
-Is a real-time processing of streaming data API.
+- ßIs a real-time processing of streaming data API.
 Spark streaming gather streaming data from different sources

-Why partitions are immutable?
+**Why partitions are immutable?**
-Every transformation creates new partitions.
+- Every transformation creates new partitions.
 Partitions use HDFS API so they are immutable, distributed, and fault tolerant.

-What is Spark MLlib?
+**What is Spark MLlib?**
-Mahout is a ML library for hadoop, similarly MLlib is a Spark library.
+- Mahout is a ML library for hadoop, similarly MLlib is a Spark library.
 MLlib provdies algorithms that can scale out on the cluster for data processing

-How Spark Streaming API works?
+**How Spark Streaming API works?**
-We configure specific time window, all data collected during this time window, data seperates as a batch.
+- We configure specific time window, all data collected during this time window, data seperates as a batch.
 The input stream goes into spark streaming

-What are broadcast variable?
+**What are broadcast variable?**
-Broadcast variable keep a readonly variable cached on each machine, rather than shipping a copy with a task
+- Broadcast variable keep a readonly variable cached on each machine, rather than shipping a copy with a task